 When you miss a mortgage payment, your mortgage company will hire a field inspector to visit your home and determine if you still occupy it.

 If you've fallen behind on your monthly mortgage payments -- and you haven't been answering when your mortgage lender calls -- don't be surprised to see a field inspector show up one day.
 Mortgage companies hire these professionals to verify that you and your family haven't left your home.
-If the inspector determines that you are still living in the home, this professional will contact your mortgage lender with this information.
-Your lender can then either proceed with foreclosure -- evicting you and your family from your home -- or it can try to work out a payment system that you can afford.
+If the inspector determines that you are still living in the home, he will contact your mortgage lender with this information.
+Your lender can then either proceed with foreclosure -- evicting you and your family from your home -- or try to work out a payment system that you can afford.
 This latter option would keep you and your family in your home.
-If the inspector determines that you have abandoned the house, this professional has the legal right to enter your home and perform an interior inspection.
+If the inspector determines that you have abandoned the house, he has the legal right to enter your home and perform an interior inspection.

 The interior inspection is a key part of the field inspector's job.
 If you've lost your home to foreclosure, or abandoned it before the foreclosure process is complete, your lender will take over possession of your residence and sell it on the open market.
 Before doing this, though, your lender will need to determine its condition so that it can either make necessary repairs or price the property properly.
 The field inspector can tell lenders the exact problems that a home is facing.

 Foreclosure isn't the only time that lenders rely on field inspectors.
 If lightning, wind or other natural disasters damage your home and you file a claim with your insurance company, your lender might send a field inspector out to verify the repairs.
 This is one way that mortgage lenders protect their interest in your home; remember, they have to take it over if you default on your mortgage payments.
 Lenders want to make sure, then, that the home repairs get done the right way.